-☐ LifeguardDepot.com is the online store of the Lifesaving Society.
+LifeguardDepot.com is the online store of the Lifesaving Society.
 LifeguardDepot.com provides a comprehensive selection of equipment and supplies required to operate safe aquatic facilities and training programs including CPR instruction.
-For information about how to register for online shopping, see page 23.
+For information about how to register for online shopping, see page 29.

-SWIM PROGRAM LICENSEES

-☐ Only Lifesaving Society Affiliate Members are eligible to become Swim Licensees.
-With no per-participant charges, Affiliate Members save substantially with the Lifesaving Society Swim for Life program (see Section 6, Swim for Life).
+SWIM PROGRAM LICENSEES Only Lifesaving Society Affiliate Members are eligible to become Swim Licensees.
+With no per-participant charges, Affiliate Members save substan- tially with the Lifesaving Society Swim for Life program (see Section 6, Swim for Life).
+The Lifesaving Society is happy to discuss with its Affiliate Members which is the most economical license for them, including multi-year license agree- ments.
+SWIM TO SURVIVE LICENSEES The Lifesaving Society's Swim to Survive Program is available only to Swim for Life licensees or Affiliate Members who obtain a Swim to Survive license (see Section 5, Swim to Survive).

-An annual licensing fee covers unlimited numbers of participants, and provides electronic worksheets, progress reports, and recognition certificates, which affiliates can print as they need.

-SWIM TO SURVIVE LICENSEES

-☐ The Lifesaving Society's Swim to Survive Program is available only to Swim for Life licensees or Affiliate Members who obtain a Swim to Survive license (see Section 5, Swim to Survive).
 Contact the Society for details about licenses and fees.

-LIFESAVING SPORT LICENSEES

-☐ The Lifesaving Sport Fundamentals program is available only to Affiliate Members who obtain a Lifesaving Sport license (see Section 9, Lifesaving Sport).
+LIFESAVING SPORT LICENSEES The Lifesaving Sport Fundamentals program is available only to Affiliate Members who obtain a Lifesaving Sport license (see Section 9, Lifesaving Sport).
 Contact the Society for details about licenses and fees.

-THE LIFESAVING SOCIETY
+Section 2 THE LIFESAVING SOCIETY